spofford999/software-engineering-summ-1/README.md

 The issues will be logged on a kanban board which help the scrum master to understand how the project is progressing and any specific issues can be escalated in the morning team scrum.
 For this project, as I am the only developer, each issue will be completed one by one.
 However, if there were a team of more developers, the kanban board would be even more useful to visualise quickly how the teams progress on the project is going.

 ### Creating a list of issues 📋
 A ticketing system was created to list all the features required for the project.
 The idea is that one ticket / issue is created for each feature required.
 Each item is then created on a separate branch which is then submitted to Github as a pull request.
-If the approver approves of the changes and they meet the requirement, then the updated information can be pushed to the main code.
+If the approver approves of the changes and they meet the requirement, then the updated information can be merged to the main code.

 ### Kanban board at start 🟥🟧🟨🟩
 To help visualise the issues, a kanban project board was used to identify the status of the various tasks.
 The image in figure 6 shows the list of issues in the to-do section.
 As tasks are progressed, they will move along the kanban headings until they are all in the "Done" section of the board, indicating the project is complete.